 In a small bowl, gently toss the blueberries in 1/4 c. flour until they’re dusted with a light coating.

 In a separate small bowl, mix together the remaining flour, baking powder, and salt.

 Alternate adding some of the flour mixture and the buttermilk to the creamed butter & sugar until it is all added.
 Mix until you have a smooth batter/dough.

 Add the blueberries (and their flour) to the bowl and gently fold them in until they’re evenly distributed.

 Spread the batter into your sprayed pan and sprinkle the top with sugar.
 Bake for 35-45 minutes, or until a toothpick inserted in the center comes out clean.

-Allow to cool at least 20 minutes before serving.
-To guild the lily, add half and half, heavy cream, or ice cream.
+Allow your Blueberry Buttermilk Breakfast Cake to cool at least 20 minutes before serving.
+To gild the lily, add half and half, heavy cream, or ice cream.
 Enjoy!

 Got peaches on the brain?
 Try our Fresh Summer Peach Quick Bread.